 Many different types of charges fall into the category of gun crimes, including:

 As of 2023, it is legal to conceal-carry a gun in Alabama without a permit, with exceptions for private property and other types of buildings like police stations or other government buildings.
 Permits can still be issued, but they are no longer required.
+It’s important to be aware of the local crime rate, as it can impact the enforcement of gun laws and the safety of carrying a concealed weapon in different areas.

-A: In most cases, being convicted of a violent crime disqualifies you from owning a gun in Alabama.
+In most cases, being convicted of a violent crime disqualifies you from owning a gun in Alabama.
 Other criteria that might disqualify you from owning a gun include mental illness or substance abuse.
 Minors are also not allowed to own a gun in Florence.
 For more specifics on who qualifies for gun ownership in Alabama, especially if you have a criminal history, contact a criminal defense attorney.

 There have been many significant changes to Alabama’s gun legislation recently.
 This means that your knowledge of past statutes might not apply to current gun laws.
 For more information on recent changes to gun laws that affect you, schedule a consultation with The Law Office of Brad Phillips, LLC, to avoid any penalties or charges.